siuying/YapModel/README.md

 # YapModel

-YapModel is an lightweight ActiveRecord implementation on top of YapDatabase.
+YapModel is an lightweight ActiveRecord implementation on top of [YapDatabase](https://github.com/yaptv/YapDatabase).
 The syntax is borrowed from Ruby on Rails and inspired by [ObjectiveRecord](https://github.com/mneorr/ObjectiveRecord).

+## Prerequisite

+You'll need to understand [how YapDatabase work](https://github.com/yaptv/YapDatabase/wiki) before using this library.

 ## Synopsis